Which is the better way to build muscle?

 I trained with machines for a full year and I gained a measly 1 pound of muscle.
 You can read the details of my disastrous weight-lifting machine training by clicking here.

-Long after my embarrassing failure to build muscle with machines, I started trained with free weights and I gained 12 pounds of muscle in 8 months.
+Long after my embarrassing failure to build muscle with machines, I started training with free weights and I gained 12 pounds of muscle in 8 months.

 Free weights recruit more muscles of your body so you can lift heavier weights while you train.